≡ Menu

-It’s hard to imagine anyone out there that isn’t already familiar with what a Chihuahua looks like!
-After all, their tiny size and “unbelievable” cuteness tends to be attention grabbers wherever they may be.
+It’s hard to imagine anyone who isn’t already familiar with what a Chihuahua looks like!
+After all, their tiny size and “unbelievable” cuteness tend to be attention grabbers wherever they may be.

 But…